cdapio/cdap/cdap-docs/developer-manual/source/pipelines/developing-plugins/plugin-basics.rst

 - ``@Description``: Annotation used to add a description of the plugin.

+- ``@Requirements``: Annotation used to specify the `Requirements <../../../reference-manual/javadocs/co/cask/cdap/api/annotation/Requirements.html>`__ needed by a plugin to run successfully.

 Plugin Configuration
 ====================
 Each plugin can define a plugin config that specifies what properties the plugin requires.